 As already stated, how far a bullet travels depends on four main factors.
 Below are the four factors and how they affect bullet travel distance.

 Heavier bullets travel further than their lighter counterparts.
 The reason is that heavy bullets have less drop, meaning they are able to travel further before their velocity.
 When a bullet’s velocity decreases, due to air resistance, it slows down and eventually drops.

 The muzzle velocity is the speed with which a bullet leaves the gun when fired measured in meters per second.
-A bullet’s muzzle velocity will depend largely on the length of the gun barrel and amount of gunpowder.
+A bullet’s muzzle velocity will depend largely on the length of the gun barrel and the amount of gunpowder.
 Bullets fired from guns with longer barrels and more powder travel faster.
-With regards to how far bullets travel, bullets fired from long barreled guns are faster and travel further.
+With regards to how far bullets travel, bullets fired from long-barreled guns are faster and travel further.
 Thus, the faster the bullet the further it travels.
 The reason being that it takes time for air resistance to catch up to a faster bullet.

 The Shape Of The Bullet

 From your high school science, you know that anything that is aerodynamically designed is able to travel very far either in the air or in water.
 Therefore, a bullet that has a long and skinny shape is able to travel further due to its design.

 It is already obvious that air resistance is the reason why bullets eventually fall down when fired.
 As such, the more the air resistance the shorter the distance a bullet is able to travel.
 Air resistance is high at low altitudes and low in high altitudes.
-Thus, a bullet fired in high altitude will travel further than that fired at low altitudes.
+Thus, a bullet fired at high altitudes will travel further than that fired at low altitudes.
 Apart from altitude, air temperature also affects air resistance, with the latter being high in the cold air and low in warm air.
 Air resistance will reduce the speed of a bullet and cause it to drop.